 We missed the regular train ride going to Kyoto by a few minutes, but found that there’s an Limited Express service train (run by Kintetsu-Nara, a non-JR line) going to Kyoto.
 We went for this, and paid additional 510 yen (for each) because this is not covered by our Suica card.
 The regular train ride to Kyoto would take another 1 hour, but with limited express service we were able to cut the travel time to about 45 minutes.

-Also, limited express service train has nicer seats, so AJ and I were able to a good rest on our way to Kyoto Station.
+Also, limited express service train has nicer seats, so AJ and I were able to have a good rest on our way to Kyoto Station.

 From Kyoto Station, we just followed Google Map and we found ourselves having to take the bus – again!
 Having learned from our mistake the previous day, we carefully read the street signs this time and asked for directions from different people, to make sure that we are on the right direction going to Kinkaku-ji Temple.
 We didn’t buy the Kyoto 1-day bus pass anymore since this is our last itinerary in Kyoto.
 We just paid the bus fares using our Suica cards.